vlayer-xyz/vlayer/book/src/features/email.md

 ## Proof of Email
 With vlayer, you can access email content from smart contracts and use it on-chain.

-You do this by writing a Solidity smart contract (prover) that has access to the parsed email and returns data to be used on-chain.
+You do this by writing a Solidity smart contract (`Prover`) that has access to the parsed email and returns data to be used on-chain.
 This allows you to create claims without exposing the full content of an email.

 Under the hood, we verify mail server signatures to ensure the authenticity and integrity of the content.